NaimNaimov/jetpack/packages/README.md

 $logo = new Jetpack_Logo();
 ```

+### Package textdomains

+Jetpack's packages use the 'jetpack' textdomain for translatable strings.
+Plugins that use these packages must change the textdomains to the plugin's textdomain.
+A few tools that can help automate this process are [node-wp-i18n](https://github.com/cedaro/node-wp-i18n) and [wp-textdomain](https://github.com/timelsass/wp-textdomain).

 ## Deploying packages

 While the script we use to deploy the package takes care of everything, we might need to setup some stuff online in GitHub and Packagist.
 Let's use the Autoloader package as an example.